Nordstrom Rack's Black Friday Hours Are Perfect For Thanksgiving Day Shoppers

 Before you head out, consider these tips from a recent Forbes article on Black Friday smart shopping.
 Liz Frazier, a personal finance contributor, suggests making a list of everything you want to buy to avoid impulse purchases, research prices ahead of time to make sure you're actually getting a deal, and most importantly, make a budget before you head out the door (or open up the computer).

 If there's not a Nordstrom Rack near you, never fear.
 All deals will be available online and are being released every 24 hours throughout the week, and you'll get free shipping with a purchase of $49+ (usually it's $100+).
 While some Black Friday deals will be extended through the weekend, some are available for one day only — there may even be an online exclusive or two.
-Here's to savings and stuffing on the very same day (American ingenuity at its finest).
+Here's to savings and plenty of Thanksgiving leftovers!